wilsonmar/wilsonmar.github.io/shop/index.md

    <a target="_blank" href="https://www.indiegogo.com/projects/bobby-the-best-anti-theft-backpack-by-xd-design#/">
    Indiegogo</a>.

-### Bulletproof inserts
+### Bulletproof

    30 sheets of DuPont Kevlar fabric weighing 8 ounces have been rated "Level 3A" by the National Institute of Justice (NIJ, a wing of the U.S. Justice Department) to "resist" handgun bullets of .357/.44/.45 or 9mm caliber.

-   If you want an inserts, you might as well get the <a target="_blank" href="https://kincorner.com/collections/bulletproof-accessories/products/bulletproof-defender-notebook-folio">$190 bulletproof writing+tablet folio</a> of 3 lbs. at 10 x 13.75 x 1" wide.
+   If you want an insert, consider the <a target="_blank" href="https://kincorner.com/collections/bulletproof-accessories/products/bulletproof-defender-notebook-folio">$190 bulletproof writing+tablet folio</a> of 3 lbs. at 10 x 13.75 x 1" wide.

    <a target="_blank" href="https://www.leatherbackgear.com/pages/civilian-one">
    This $330 backpack separates to form a bulletproof vest:<br />
    <img alt="shop-bulletproof-vest-347891.png" src="https://user-images.githubusercontent.com/300046/62169681-1a00e800-b2e6-11e9-8311-529e98862dda.png"></a>

    PROTIP: It won't protect against shots to the head or from the side.
-They also don't stop high-powered rifles like the AR-15 used by shooters.
+They also don't stop high-powered bullets from AR-15 assault rifles.
 And protection expire after 5 years, less if exposed to high heat.
 So don't buy used ones.

-   There is <a target="_blank" href="https://www.bulletblocker.com/bunijiibuarw.html">$7,400 Armani suit</a> or
-   <a target="_blank" href="https://www.bulletblocker.com/bulletblocker-nij-iiia-bulletproof-fleece-vest.html">$850 vest</a> with bulletproof lining.
+   NOTE: There is <a target="_blank" href="https://www.bulletblocker.com/bunijiibuarw.html">$7,400 Armani suit</a> or <a target="_blank" href="https://www.bulletblocker.com/bulletblocker-nij-iiia-bulletproof-fleece-vest.html">$850 vest</a> with bulletproof lining.

 ### Additional features